istio/istio.io/content/en/docs/setup/additional-setup/cni/index.md

   ...
 {{< /text >}}

-CNI at version `1.x` is compatible with control plane at version `1.x-1`, `1.x`, and `1.x+1`, which means CNI and control plane can be upgraded in any order, as long as their version difference is within one minor version.
+The CNI plugin at version `1.x` is compatible with control plane at version `1.x-1`, `1.x`, and `1.x+1`, which means CNI and control plane can be upgraded in any order, as long as their version difference is within one minor version.

 ### Race condition & mitigation

-Istio CNI DaemonSet installs the CNI network plugin into every node.
+The Istio CNI DaemonSet installs the CNI network plugin on every node.
-However, a time gap exists between the DaemonSet gets scheduled onto a node, and the CNI plugin gets installed and ready to be used.
+However, a time gap exists between when the DaemonSet pod gets scheduled onto a node, and the CNI plugin is installed and ready to be used.
-There is a chance that an application pod starts up during that time gap, and `kubelet` has no knowledge of the Istio CNI plugin.
+There is a chance that an application pod starts up during that time gap, and the `kubelet` has no knowledge of the Istio CNI plugin.
 The result is that the application pod comes up without Istio traffic redirection and bypasses Istio sidecar.

-To mitigate the race between an application pod and the Istio CNI DaemonSet, an `istio-validation` init container is added as part of the sidecar injection, which detects if traffic redirection is set up correctly, and blocks pod starting up if not.
+To mitigate the race between an application pod and the Istio CNI DaemonSet, an `istio-validation` init container is added as part of the sidecar injection, which detects if traffic redirection is set up correctly, and blocks the pod starting up if not.
-The CNI DaemonSet will detect and evict pod stuck at such state.
-The new pod starts up should have traffic redirection set up properly.
+The CNI DaemonSet will detect and evict any pod stuck in such state.
+When the new pod starts up, it should have traffic redirection set up properly.
 This mitigation is enabled by default and can be turned off by setting `values.cni.repair.enabled` to false.

 ### Traffic redirection parameters